Managing Users

 • Administrators: Manage users, production resources such as hot folders, destinations and delivery providers.
 Administrators can access and use all options available to non-admin users.

 • Non-admin users (regular uProduce users): Their main job is to run production.
 In addition, they manage campaign components such as assets and documents.
 These users are also responsible for adding templates to the system via the dashboard or connectivity.
+Users created automatically through SSO are always assigned this role by default.

 After you log on to uProduce as admin/system admin, the Users page is displayed and presents the current list of users: